DigonIO/pypermission/docs/docs/integration_guide/3_code_architecture_design.md

 # 3. Integration Guide - Practical Integration

-The third part the integration guide covers practical integration of the **PyPermission** library into the Python backend code of the fictional MeetDown application.
+This part of the guide covers how the **PyPermission** library can be integrated into the Python backend code for the fictional MeetDown application.

 !!! info
-    The complete fictional MeetDown application is included in the **PyPermission** package.
-The corresponding Python code can be found in the library repository in the folder [`src/pypermission/example`](https://gitlab.com/DigonIO/pypermission/-/tree/main/src/pypermission/example).
+    The complete demo application is included in the **PyPermission** package.
+The corresponding Python code can be found in the library repository within the folder [`src/pypermission/example`](https://gitlab.com/DigonIO/pypermission/-/tree/main/src/pypermission/example).

 ## Project Architecture

-At the beginning, the project architecture is explained, how the fictional backend project is structured.
-As usual, it is divided into the three layers: `API Layer`, `Service Layer`, and `Data Layer`.
+The project architecture is introduced first, outlining the structure of the fictional backend.
+As standard, it is organized into three distinct layers: `API Layer`, `Service Layer`, and `Data Layer`.

 ```mermaid
 flowchart LR